armory/documentation/_spinnaker_install_admin_guides/sumologic-dashboard.md

 ### Spinnaker Pipelines Dashboard
 This is a dashboard that contains pipeline execution history and metrics, including most common errors.
 Use this dashboard to:
-* See pipeline execution history and compare the last 14 days to  previous 14 days
+* See pipeline execution history and compare the last 14 days to the 14 days that preceded them
 * Understand which pipelines are executing and how often
 * See which stages/tasks are failing most often
 * Uncover the most common errors in your pipelines